quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## TraceSeq

 TraceSeq is used with QlogFileSeq.
-It is conceptually similar to a Trace, with the exception that qlog events are not contained within it.
+It is conceptually similar to a Trace, with the exception that qlog events are not contained within it, but rather appended after it in a QlogFileSeq.

 ~~~ cddl
 TraceSeq = {